MLZ is a cooperation between:

 • Cryostat with sapphire windows

-• Linkam Modular Force Stage (tensile testing at various temperature and humidity)
+• Linkam Modular Force Stage: tensile testing at various temperatures and humidity

 Monochromator